-The end of series 10 teaser for the Christmas episode, which will be called Twice Upon A Time, showed Capaldi’s Doctor being fatally shot by a Mondasian Cyberman and beginning to regenerate.
+The teaser for the Christmas episode, which will be called Twice Upon A Time, at the end of series 10 showed Capaldi’s Doctor being fatally shot by a Mondasian Cyberman and beginning to regenerate.

 It certainly looks like a white Christmas on the sci-fi show as he stepped out of the Tardis into an Arctic landscape, to be confronted by an approaching figure declaring himself to be the “original” Doctor.

 Fans are looking forward to seeing how the two incarnations of the Doctor will interact with each other, but the storyline does not end there.

 We’re looking to Gatiss’ casting as a clue to where the episode will take us, as he has told Empire that his World War I Captain character will have a “resonant echo in the whole Doctor Who story”.
 We also know that The Captain is seemingly destined to die in battle, but is taken from the trenches to play his part in the storyline.

 Gatiss has revealed that the battle scenes were shot on location, but also added that it would be "a very funny and lovely story...perfect for Christmas", so it shouldn't all be doom and gloom.

 Added to that, Bill’s return and possibly Clara’s, will also need to be woven into the plot, as will Whittaker’s first appearance.

 A synopsis of the episode teases: “This is the magical last chapter in the Twelfth Doctor’s epic adventure.
 He must face his past to decide his future.
 And the Doctor will realise the resilience of humanity, discovering hope in his darkest frozen moment.
 It’s the end of an era.
 But the Doctor’s journey is only just beginning."